akhilvemuri/Lane-Detection-System-OpenCV/README.md

 I'll keep this issue as TODO for now as fixing it could help identify lane changes or oncoming traffic in other lanes.

 # Results
-This lane detection system appears to be pretty accurate and successful in objectifying where the driver's current lane resides.
+This lane detection system appears to be pretty accurate and successful in identifying where the driver-side lane is.
 I tested it across various dashcam footages, and it produced results similar to those of the actual road markings.
 There are certain conditions that will affect it, however.

 * Rain, fog, hail, snow
 * Unpaved / fading road markings